-The newly installed LWVUS UN Observer team spent its first year (2021) participating in a variety of committees and activities dealing with global issues of climate change, human trafficking, and women's economic and political empowerment.
-For Women's Equality Day, the UN Observers took time to honor all women and girls working towards liberty and equality despite the Afghanistan conflict.
+The newly installed LWVUS UN Observer Corps spent its first year (2021) participating in a variety of committees and activities dealing with global issues of climate change, human trafficking, and women's economic and political empowerment.
+For Women's Equality Day, the UN Observers took time to honor all women and girls working toward liberty and equality despite the Afghanistan conflict.
 The UN Chief was elected to the Global NGO Executive Committee, which works to build a closer relationship between UN and NGOs.
-The LWVUS UN Observer group also signed on to several collective statements, including the No Climate Justice without Debt Justice Campaign; International Alliance of Women focused on UN CW66, which was a statement focused on elevating the need for policies and programs to protect the rights and well-being of women around the world; and the Women Gender Constituencies Key Demands for COP16.
+The LWVUS UN Observer Corps also signed on to several collective statements, including the No Climate Justice without Debt Justice Campaign; International Alliance of Women focused on UN CW66, which was a statement focused on elevating the need for policies and programs to protect the rights and well-being of women around the world; and the Women Gender Constituencies Key Demands for COP26.
 The group also moderated a side event at COP26 on Disabilities and Climate where the ambassador of Finland, Human Rights Watch, McGill University, and Global Action on Disability Network provided remarks.
 LWVUS also openly supported the US rejoining the Paris Agreement.

-In spring of 2022, the LWVUS UN Observer team organized and sponsored an event during the 66th session of the UN Commission on the Status of Women (CSW66) entitled Climate Change Threats to Democratic Elections: Preparing for the Worst featuring a panel of experts.
-In prior years the team hosted We Have Your Back - Ending the cycle of online violence against women and girl leaders with Inter-Parliamentary Union, UN Women, Trinidad & Tobago, Canada, Albania, and other NGOs.
-To close out the biennium, Chief LWVUS UN Observer Sensor, in her role as co-chair of the Global NGO Executive Committee Programs and Briefings Committee, organized and moderated a communication workshop in collaboration with the UN Department of Global Communications Civil Society Unit, which was open to the global NGO community.
+In spring 2022, the LWVUS UN Observer Corps organized and sponsored an event during the 66th session of the UN Commission on the Status of Women (CSW66), entitled Climate Change Threats to Democratic Elections: Preparing for the Worst, featuring a panel of experts.
+In prior years the Corps hosted We Have Your Back - Ending the Cycle of Online Violence Against Women and Girl Leaders with Inter-Parliamentary Union, UN Women, Trinidad & Tobago, Canada, Albania, and other NGOs.
+To close out the biennium the UN Observer Corps organized and moderated a communications workshop in collaboration with the UN Department of Global Communications Civil Society Unit, which was open to the global NGO community.